eHealthAfrica/eHealthAfrica.github.io/_case-studies/van.md

 ![Managing emailed files with the VAN VSPM Dashboard](/img/van-email-reconciliation.jpg)

 The sheer size of the Excel files has caused many problems: working with 7MB files in unreliable network conditions requires  careful configuration, much of which can only be determined heuristically.
-To make the situation even worse, some of the LGAs have outdated versions of Excel and submit their data as .xls files, which are often 4x larger and, due to their undocumented format, very hard to parse.
+To make the situation even worse, some of the LGAs have outdated versions of Excel and submit their data as .xls files, which are often 4x larger and, due to their undocumented format, hard to parse.

 In order to re-create the stock visualisations that are currently used for decision-making, we needed to reverse engineer complex calculations and formulae from the national Excel template — unfortunately these calculations were not formally documented.
 When we eventually managed this, refining and confirming our assumptions through several discussions with the relevant stakeholders, it turned out that there were discrepancies between the visualisations created by the dashboard and those created by the Excel template.
 Further investigation revealed errors in the Excel calculations, which had until now gone unnoticed.